OPRAH'S DEAD SON

 Chapter Forty-seven

-Steam rises from the water.
-Web-like shadows ripple across the domed, rose-colored ceiling that seems to be made of the same soft, slip-proof stuff that covered the floor, although why a ceiling would have to be slip-proof, Giselle does not know.
-There are pistachio-green padded lawn chairs and a matching chaise lounge at either side of the water.
-Wet footprints lead away from the far end of the pool to another steel door in the opposite wall.
-There are two other, similar doors, in the other walls, all with little piles of clothes beside them like the pile of clothes near the door they just came in.
-A few old-fashioned coat racks stand guard around the door at the far end of the pool.
-They're all empty except for the one with two big cotton towels and a short cotton robe and a long cotton robe still hanging from it.
+There are pistachio-green padded lawn chairs and a matching chaise lounge at either side of the calm, turquoise water.
+Wet footprints lead away from the far end of the pool to another metal door in the opposite wall.
+There are two other, similar doors, in the other walls, all with a pile of clothes beside them like the pile of clothes near the door they just came in.
+A few old-fashioned coat racks stand beside the door at the far end of the pool.
+The hooks on the racks are all empty except for the ones with two big cotton towels and a short cotton robe and a long cotton robe hanging from them.
 Becky's eyes light up.
-She claps her hands and squeals a little squeal of triumphant glee.
+She claps her hands and squeals.

 "What are we getting all giddy about?"
 Giselle frowns.